happygirlzt/six-degrees-of-separation-in-twitter/README.md

 We sampled 200 users from each tag and calculated their shortest distances.

 # Result
-We could conclude that the Six Degrees of Separation still holds in Twitter.
+We could conclude that Six Degrees of Separation still holds in Twitter.
 Even in a smaller context, which means to calculate the shortest paths under the same tag.

 ## Without specific tags
 ### 5,000 users